ThibeauK/forumistic-blog/posts/post14.md

 The old man embodies questions around machine-necessity.
 Finding embarrassment in the usage of irrigational tools.
-As designers we need to distinguishing computational technology's enforcement as essential or an act of comfortability.
+As designers we need to distinguish computational technology's enforcement as essential or an act of comfortability.
 Mechanical tactics have substituted artificial structures of known reliability.
 Computational devices enforce the production of digital safety nets.
 Electronic tool boxes disconnect us from pure and simple design.
-Their infinite options facilities the creation of restless minds.
+Their infinite options facilitate the creation of restless minds.
 Digital designers' reliance on computational machines confesses their detachment from the art of dao. *Constructed, mechanical, technological artefacts always come too late, when things are in a resting phase, requiring excessive force to move them.
 The better people are at this (fluid, flexible and easy), the less use the will have for artless mechanical contrivances.* <a href="#bibliography">[26]</a>